Jackie Kay: Career

 In 2010 Kay published Red Dust Road, an account of her search for her biological parents, who had met each other when her father was a student at Aberdeen University and her mother was a nurse.
 The book was adapted for the stage by Tanika Gupta and premiered in August 2019 at the Edinburgh International Festival in a production by National Theatre of Scotland and HOME, at the Royal Lyceum Theatre in Edinburgh.
+Comparisons have been drawn between this work and Looking for Transwonderland by Noo-Saro-Wiwa.

 She is currently Professor of Creative Writing at Newcastle University, and Cultural Fellow at Glasgow Caledonian University.
 Kay lives in Manchester.
 She took part in the Bush Theatre's 2011 project Sixty-Six Books, her piece being based on the book of Esther from the King James Bible.
 In October 2014, it was announced that she had been appointed as the Chancellor of the University of Salford, and that she would be the university's "Writer in Residence" from 1 January 2015.

 In March 2016, Kay was announced as the next Scots Makar (national poet of Scotland), succeeding Liz Lochhead, whose tenure ended in January 2016.

 She was appointed Member of the Order of the British Empire (MBE) in the 2006 Birthday Honours for services to literature, and Commander of the Order of the British Empire (CBE) in the 2020 New Year Honours, again for services to literature.
 Kay was on the list of the BBC's 100 Women announced on 23 November 2020.

+In September 2024, it was announced that the National Library of Scotland had acquired Kay's literary archive.

+In June 2025, Kay will lead the Salford Literacy Symposium at the University of Salford.
+It is the inaugural conference with the purpose of engaging more young readers.
+The conference is part of the larger National Literacy Trust's campaign to increase literacy rates throughout Salford.